martinliptak/chewytracker/README.md

 # README #

-Chewytracker keeps track of your calories.
+ChewyTracker keeps track of your calories.

 ## Assignment